Ham Radio Exam Study Tips

 Tip #6: Skip math questions

-Especially on the Extra exam, it's way too easy to devote 25% of your study time to the math, which will only be 10% of the questions on your exam.
+Especially on the Extra exam, it's way too easy to devote 25% of your study time to the math, which will be less than 10% of the questions on your exam.
 Your study time is more effectively invested elsewhere.
 So click Skip all calculations for now and focus on the easier questions!

 If you don't believe me, check out my analysis of How Much Math is on the Amateur Radio Exams?